 - It will make it easier for you to connect with your audience and build a community around your brand.

-One way to establish who your ideal customer is is by building a “customer avatar” – a fictional character that reflects the key attributes of your audience.
+I always recommend to my clients to build a “customer avatar” – a fictional character that reflects the key attributes of your audience.
 Imagine your ideal customer.
 Give that person a name.
 How old is she?
 Where does she live?
 Does she have children?
 What is her job?
 How does she spend her free time?
 What are her favourite social media platforms?
 What is she trying to achieve?
-Which obstacles is she encountering that are stopping her from achieving these goals?
+Which obstacles is she encountering?

 Get as detailed as possible.
 The better you understand your target customers the better you will be able to help them and create value for them.